Lawyers Seeking Adjustment Of Status For Spouses Of U.S. Citizens Or Green Card Holders Who Are Physically In The United States

 We Can Answer Your Family Immigration Questions

 At Fok Immigration Law, we have extensive experience helping families unite here in the U.S. by guiding our clients through the complexities of the U.S. immigration system.
-If you have any questions about the marriage-based green card process, please contact our San Jose office at 408-606-8911, or reach out to our California immigration attorneys online.
+If you have any questions about the marriage-based green card process, please contact our San Jose office at 408-212-7014 or our San Mateo office at 650-546-7020.
+You can also reach out to our California immigration attorneys online.